OldManKain/Switch-Cheats-Mods-Saves/Readme.md

 [Cheats Index](Cheats.md)

 ### COMPLETED
-- Will update once a week if new cheats release when finished (sometimes on the day cheats are updated on certain scrapes).
+- Will update once a week if new cheats release (sometimes on the day cheats are updated on certain scrapes).
 </br>

 [Mods Index](Mods.md)